openmeteo/pthelma/doc/spatial.rst

    *timeseries_id* attribute. *cache* is a :class:`TimeseriesCache`
    object.

-.. function:: h_integrate(group, mask, stations_layer, cache, date, output_dir, filename_prefix, date_fmt, funct, kwargs)
+.. function:: h_integrate(group, mask, stations_layer, cache, date, output_dir, filename, date_fmt, funct, kwargs)

    Given an area mask, a list of cached time series, and a layer with stations, performs spatial integration and writes the result to a